-The Workforce Development Services Provider is the functional supervisor of all Career Center staff and has the authority to organize and supervise staff, without regard to the program that funds an individual staff member and will focus on day-to-day supervision of service delivery efforts.
+The Workforce Development Services Provider is the supervisor of all Career Center staff and has the authority to organize and supervise staff, without regard to the program that funds an individual staff member and will focus on day-to-day supervision of service delivery efforts.
 The Workforce Development Services Provider creates daily work schedules, team assignments and workflow based upon the operational needs of each specific Career Center.
 The Workforce Development Service Provider provides direct supervision, oversight and management of assigned Florida Department of Economic Opportunity staff (which include Wagner-Peyser and TAA staff) and the integration of these staff duties and responsibilities as they integrate with the overall service delivery of the Career Centers.

 - a.
+Describe the 90-day transition plan for your organization to begin providing services on July 1, 2021.
+Include how items such as staffing, logistics, customer caseloads, etc. will be handled to avoid disruption of services to customers (career seekers and employers). - b.
 Describe the coordination of supervising all Career Center staff that ensures adequate staff are available to meet the needs of career seekers and employers.
-This includes staff vacancies and unscheduled absences regardless of program. - b.
-Describe the coordination of staff for any events (i.e. hiring and recruitment fairs, trainings, meetings, etc.) that take place within the Region (internal or external) to meet the needs of employers and career seekers. - c.
-Describe the coordination and scheduling of facilities usage such as, but not limited to, classrooms, training rooms, assessment labs and conference rooms. - d.
+This includes staff vacancies and unscheduled absences regardless of program. - c.
+Describe your experience with the coordination of staff for events (i.e. hiring and recruitment fairs, trainings, meetings, etc.) that take place within the Region (internal or external) to meet the needs of employers and career seekers. - d.
+Describe your experience with the coordination and scheduling of facilities usage such as, but not limited to, classrooms, training rooms, assessment labs and conference rooms. - e.
 The Workforce Development Services Provider is responsible for the timely and efficient handling of incoming telephone calls by staff who are knowledgeable of all available services and the current availability of staff.
-Must have customer service training and certification as well as operational training to be able to effectively serve career seekers, employers, partners and internal staff.
-Respondent should describe their plan to ensure qualified and knowledgeable staff are available to respond timely to incoming calls and their ability to triage the needs of customers (career seekers and employers) for accurate transferring of calls. - e.
-Describe how career seeker flows will be tracked and staffing patterns will be adjusted to ensure all functions are staffed appropriately and workload is organized to meet the needs of career seekers, especially during peak hours of operation. - f.
+Respondent must ensure customer service training and certification as well as operational training is provided to staff so that staff can effectively serve career seekers, employers, partners and internal staff.
+Respondent should describe their plan to ensure qualified and knowledgeable staff are available to respond timely to incoming calls and their ability to triage the needs of customers (career seekers and employers) for accurate transferring of calls. - f.
+Describe how career seeker flows will be tracked and staffing patterns will be adjusted to ensure all functions are staffed appropriately and workload is organized to meet the needs of career seekers, especially during peak hours of operation. - g.
 Proposals should show how staff will be guided to understand their roles/responsibilities within a function and in relationship to other functions to achieve CSCR's goals.